This information explains what foodborne illness (food poisoning) is. It also explains how to handle food safely to help prevent foodborne illness.

 - Put raw meats, poultry, and seafood into individual bags in your shopping cart and grocery bags.
 This will keep any liquids that leak from getting onto other foods.

-- In your refrigerator, don’t store raw meats, poultry, or seafood above produce and other foods that you don’t cook before eating.
+- Do not store raw meats, poultry, or seafood in your refrigerator above produce or other foods you do not cook before eating.

-- Use one cutting board for produce and a separate one for raw meats, poultry, and seafood.
+- Use one cutting board for produce and another one for raw meats, poultry, and seafood.

-- Use a food thermometer to check the internal temperature of meat, poultry, seafood, and egg products when you’re cooking them.
-These foods must be cooked to a certain temperature to destroy any harmful bacteria.
-This is called the safe minimum internal temperature.
+- Use a food thermometer to check the internal temperature of meat, poultry, seafood, and egg products as they cook.
+You must cook these foods to a certain temperature to kill any harmful germs.
+This is called the safe minimum internal temperature (see Table 1).

 - When reheating sauces, soups, or gravy, heat them to a boil.